dbt-labs/corp/dbt_coding_conventions.md

 ```

-- If you cannot use a `using` clause for a join, your join should list the "left" table first (i.e. the table you are selecting `from`):
+- Your join should list the "left" table first (i.e. the table you are selecting `from`):
 ```sql
 select
     trips.*,